Bonded Carrier Vs. Non-Bonded Carrier

 In-bond shipments are freight that is not released at the border.
-The freight is instead moved inland by a bonded carrier to obtain release by CBSA or to simply move through Canada to another country of import.
+A bonded carrier transports the cargo inland.
+CBSA can release it or pass it through Canada to another importing country.

-In-bond shipments can only be carried by carriers who have a bond.
+Carriers who have a bond can only carry in-bond shipments.
 With this in mind, let us take a look at the process of transporting bonded freight.
-The in bond process begins when the bonded carrier elects to put the shipment in-bond rather than have it released at the border.
-This is done for a number of reasons or at the importer's request.
+The in-bond process begins when the bonded carrier elects to put the shipment in-bond rather than have it released at the border.
+We do this for a number of reasons or at the importer’s request.

 a.
 The carrier reports the shipment as in-bond on the ACI eManifest.